jpisson-exFabrica/aop-demo/readme.md

 ### Modify configuration

-Based mainly on two files `src/features.json` and `src/perms.json`
+Based mainly on two files `src/features.json` and `src/permissions.json`
 - "features.json" : contains features configuration; feature flipping state, associated actions with perms and quota limitations;
-- "perms.json" : describe role/perms associations.
+- "permissions.json" : describe role/perms associations.

 > By default you have a "Contributor" role.

-If you want to assign a task to others for exemple, you can add perm "Theta" to the perms list of "Contributor" ...
+If you want to assign a task to others for exemple, you can add perm "interact.assignToOther" to the perms list of "Contributor" ...

-If you want to clear all your task list, you can use the "nuke button" if you have perms "Phi".
+If you want to clear all your task list, you can use the "nuke button" if you have perms "manage.clear".

 Explore all actions / perms by reading `src\features.json`